-HBOT is a medical therapy in which a person lays in an inflatable chamber in an increased atmospheric pressure environment.
+HBOT is a medical therapy in which a person lies in an inflatable chamber in an increased atmospheric pressure environment.
 The pressure reaches between 1.1 and 1.5 atmospheres, or 1-4 PSI (pounds per square inch).

 The increase in pressure increases the concentration of oxygen to increase oxygenation throughout the body. mHBOT has many healing and therapeutic benefits.
-Mild hyperbaric chambers use filtered ambient air, which is the air we breathe everyday and therefore, the chamber can be utilized without the danger of oxygen toxicity. mHBOT is completely safe and can be combined with most other therapies without the side effects associated with other treatments.
+Mild hyperbaric chambers use filtered ambient air, which is the air we breathe every day and therefore, the chamber can be utilized without the danger of oxygen toxicity. mHBOT is completely safe and can be combined with most other therapies without the side effects associated with other treatments.

-If the sport you play includes football, tennis, baseball, golf, running, jogging, athletics or any other kind of physical activity, you may benefit from HBOT.
+If the sport you play includes football, tennis, baseball, golf, running, jogging, athletics, or any other kind of physical activity, you may benefit from HBOT.
 If you have suffered an injury of any kind and are seeing a physical therapist, HBOT may be an excellent adjunct therapy to help speed up the healing process.

 Athletic performance is highly dependent on the physical condition of the athlete.
 The Hyperbaric chamber allows the athlete to recover more quickly and improves general health, which leads to greater physical performance.
 In a study involving soccer players in Scotland, the time it takes to recover from joint, muscle, ligament, tendon, and other types of injuries was reduced by 70% when the players were treated with hyperbaric oxygen therapy along with physical therapy.

 More and more athletes are taking control of their recovery and coming back stronger than ever using hyperbaric oxygen therapy.
 A hyperbaric oxygen chamber creates an environment of increased pressure, which forces greater amounts of oxygen into the body.
-This higher concentration of oxygen reaches the blood supply, organs, injured muscle and bone tissue, damaged tendons and joints, supporting the body’s natural healing process at a much faster rate.
+This higher concentration of oxygen reaches the blood supply, organs, injured muscle and bone tissue, damaged tendons, and joints, supporting the body’s natural healing process at a much faster rate.
 In effect, recovery times are reduced, performance is improved, and endurance is enhanced.
 In fact, the effectiveness of hyperbaric therapy has been well documented.
 Consequently, professional NBA, NHL, and NFL teams (including the New York Giants and the Dallas Cowboys) currently utilize hyperbaric chambers for player therapy.

 Athletes Using Hyperbaric Therapy